-During the learning phase the SOM is iteratively trained with the IV x^t .
-The RV $m^{cd} \in M$ most similar to x^t is referred to as response node.
-As a degree of similarity we chose the euclidian distance in the input space.
+to as response node.
+As the degree of similarity we chose the euclidean distance in the input space.
 The response node and nodes in its topological neighborhood adept to the IV.
 We chose the Manhattan distance as the distance function for the topological space.